 “I draw continuously on the fruits of contemplative prayer practice and Ignatian Imagination exercises.
 In the midst of our bustle and fast-paced living, space for quiet encounter with God sheds light on our common path and infuses me with an overwhelming sense of hope for our world.
 I welcome the Spirit and grace in welcoming you.”

-Melissa is taking new Directees.
+Melissa is not taking new Directees at this time.